-Karen has two grown children, Brianna, 29 and Stace, 27, whom she considers to be her greatest accomplishments.
+Karen has two grown children, Brianna, 31 and Stace, 29, who she considers to be her greatest accomplishments.
 Brianna now lives in Waialua, Hawaii with her husband, Ryland, and Karen’s first grandbaby, Loren Austin Brown III, born October 7, 2011.
 Her son Stace is a recent graduate of the University of Oregon in Eugene and currently works and lives in Midtown Sacramento.

 Interesting Car Facts: